Itchy Pet Awareness and Solutions

 Diet & Nutrition

 If your dog’s skin is easily dry or irritated during winter, talk to your veterinarian about trying a special diet or incorporating supplements.
-Omega fatty acids are important for healthy skin.
-Poor nutrition, including low levels of dietary protein and essential fatty acids, can also cause a dull hair coat.
+Omega fatty acids can be supplemented to help support healthy skin.
+Poor nutrition, including low dietary protein levels can cause a dull hair coat.

 Grooming & Bathing

-In the winter, try reducing the number of baths you give to your dog or cat.
-Soaps and shampoos can strip the natural skin oils causing flaky, itchy skin.
-Instead, use a moisturizing or waterless shampoo.
-You may also try bathing wipes for spot cleaning.
+It can be challenging to bathe your dog or cat in the winter.
+Instead, use wipes for spot cleansing or a waterless shampoo.
 Regular brushing also helps encourage blood circulation and distributes natural oils to help moisturize the skin.

 Dogs Find Relief From Allergies And Itching With Apoquel

 Apoquel helps relieve itching and inflammation caused by allergies or skin conditions.
-Apoquel is not a steroid or an antihistamine, it’s a different kind of medication that stops the itch at its source.
-It contains oclacitinib that works by blocking certain chemical substances produced by the body, called cytokines, which trigger the itching sensation, inflammation, and some allergic responses.
-In some dogs, it may start providing relief in as little as 4 hours with complete relief within 24 hours.
-Apoquel is labeled for short and long term use in dogs that are over 1 year of age.
+Apoquel is not a steroid or an antihistamine; it’s a different kind of medication that stops the itch at its source.
+It contains oclacitinib, which works by blocking certain chemical substances produced by the body called cytokines, which trigger the itching sensation, inflammation, and some allergic responses.
+In some dogs, it may start providing relief in as little as 4 hours, with complete relief within 24 hours.
+Apoquel is labeled for short and long-term use in dogs that are over 1 year of age.
 Before using, talk with your veterinarian about Apoquel and discuss your dog’s treatment options.
 See what other vets are saying about Apoquel.